mirkonasato/pyodconverter/README.md

 ## ChangeLog
 ---------
+v1.6 - 2013-06-05
+* Fix support to print all sheets
+* Fix parameters to initialize SOffice service

 v1.5 - 2013-01-07
 * Adding method to be able to get file base name
 * Improvement files export from Presentation to Images.
 Now for each